Do we have the right Global Strategy to build access to AT?

 Timely then, that right now the awareness of this situation is transforming into concrete action.
 Important global and local institutions are gathering together to set a new mission: to reach half of those in need with the AT they need by 2030.

-This bold mission has been set out in a new strategy published by AT scale – the new Global Partnership of AT.
-Please read and comment on the strategy here.
+This bold mission has been set out in a new strategy publshed by ATscale – the new Global Partnership for AT.
+Please read and comment on the strategy.
 GDI Hub is proud to be a founding member of AT scale, along with the International Disability Alliance, the Clinton Health Access Initiative; multi-lateral agencies UNICEF and WHO; representatives from China and Kenya; and Bilateral Donors from the UK, US and Norway.

 So how are we going to change things?
 Honestly, it is a huge challenge and we aren’t one hundred percent sure yet.
-And that’s ok as we require innovative approaches to change the current situation and disruptive partnerships with new groups involved.
+And that’s ok.
+We will need innovative approaches to change the current situation and disruptive partnerships with new groups involved.
 GDI Hub is running an initial programme, funded by DFID, to test ‘what works’ called AT 2030.
-It is operating in countries across Africa and Asia and trialling new ways of doing things within AT markets, in national health systems and within communities.
-The programme is based on research we conducted last year, but we are building the knowledge and evidence every day.
+It is operating in countries across Africa and Asia and trialling new ways of doing things within AT markets; within national health systems; and co-producing ideas with communities themselves.
+AT2030 is based on scoping research we conducted last year, but we are building the knowledge and evidence every day.

-But what we do know though, as a global community, is that the work done to massively reduce the cost and increase access to drugs like Anti Retro Virals (used to treat HIV) across the Global South by our partners CHAI is a good model to trial.
+What we do know though, as a global community, is that the work done to massively reduce the cost and increase access to vaccines and drugs like Anti Retro Virals (used to treat HIV) across the Global South (by our partners CHAI and others) is a good model to trial.
 This is called 'market-shaping', and this early DFID investment into AT2030 has enabled us to support CHAI to test this work for AT.
 But it is early days and we are excited to see what comes of early investigations.
-GDI Hub is also looking at the ways in which new technologies - like this fantastic work by AMPARO - can help by promoting innovation in this space; watch this space for the 'Innovate Now' ecosystem about to launch in Nairobi this spring.
+GDI Hub is also looking at the ways in which new technologies - like this fantastic work by AMPARO - can help us promoting innovation in this space; watch this space for the 'Innovate Now' ecosystem about to launch in Nairobi this spring.
 We are lucky to have GATE on our team too bringing their years of expertise and knowledge, and designing new AT training modules and procurement standards.